 - Validate your accounts with a £5 transaction

-Here's a sneak preview of the cask line-up for our upcoming Summer Auction...
+Here's a sneak preview of the cask line-up for our upcoming October Auction...

 2014 Glenrothes Hogshead

-From the onset, Glenrothes whisky was considered excellent fillings for blends and to this day is a key part of both the famous Cutty Sark & Famous Grouse blends.
+Glenrothes whisky was considered excellent fillings for blends and to this day is a key part of both the famous Cutty Sark & Famous Grouse blends.
 Today they are producing about four million litres of spirit with 44 mashes per week.
-Interestingly they also have a cooperage on-site where they repair many casks for the distillery.
+Interestingly they also have a cooperage on-site where they repair many casks for the distillery and the Edrington Group in general.
 This is a very complex classic Speyside malt which ages very well.
 It is medium-bodied with lots of rich nutty spicy notes.

 2013 Aultmore Hogshead